What is a Plug Valve and What is it Used for

-For any sector that relies on hydraulic systems in its operations, plug valves are an essential component for the smooth and efficient running of the systems.
+For any sector that relies on hydraulic systems in their operations, gas plug valves are an essential component for the smooth and efficient running of the systems.
 Usually available in cylindrical or conical shapes, plug valves are quarter-turn manual motion valves used for stopping or starting the flow of fluid.
 They offer on-off, diverting, as well as basic moderate throttling services.

 Read on for an overview on plug valves, along with their types and applications.